EL-S/FoodGame/README.md

 # FoodGame
-Collect the food in the smallest amount of moves
+Collect the food in the smallest amount of moves .
+In shortest possible time.